 Our volunteers are involved in virtually every aspect of TAILS.
 There is truly a volunteer opportunity for everyone from 5 to 105!
 Scroll down to find how you can help us help homeless animals.

-All TAILS Volunteers must first meet with Amanda Mapes, Volunteer Coordinator and pay $20 to cover the cost of materials and your Volunteer T-shirt.
+All TAILS Volunteers must first meet with the TAILS Volunteer Coordinator and pay $20 to cover the cost of materials and your Volunteer T-shirt.

 Cat Care and Cleaning

-Dog walkers must be at least 16 years of age to participate in this program. uring the orientation, you'll learn where leashes are kept, where to walk the dogs, and guidelines to follow.
+Dog walkers must be at least 16 years of age to participate in this program.
+During dog walking training, you'll learn where leashes are kept, where to walk the dogs, and guidelines to follow.
 Read a short article about a Dog's Need To Walk, and you'll see why you're valuable to the lives of the dogs at TAILS who you walk.

 Learn to care for our diverse small animals.
-TAILS houses rabbits, birds, and small rodents such as mice, hampsters, and guinea pigs waiting to find their forever homes.
+TAILS houses rabbits, birds, and small rodents such as mice, hamsters, and guinea pigs waiting to find their forever homes.
 Although they all have unique needs, they all require care and individualized attention.
-During orientation, you'll learn how to care for our special Li'l Critters.
+During training, you'll learn how to care for our special Li'l Critters.

 Feel the joy when you help a pet from TAILS go to their Forever Home!

 Adoption assistants meet, greet, and direct TAILS clients.
 You'll provide accurate information about TAILS and begin the adoption process.
 There are two types of adoptions: onsite and offsite.
 Each has its own guidelines to follow.
-First, attend the adoption assistant orientation for onsite adoptions.
-If you're interested, learn how to do offsite adoptions at a second orientation.
-During orientation, you'll learn to provide assistance to people adopting animals and learn the basics of the adoption process.
-On weekends and during special events, dogs are taken offsite for adoption to PetSmart in DeKalb.
+During training, you'll learn to provide assistance to people adopting animals and learn the basics of the adoption process.
+On weekends and during special events, dogs are taken offsite for adoption to many locations, including area PetSmart and Petco stores.
 They house some of our cats and know how to adopt them there.